ASolchen/pico-eip/README.md

 # pico-eip
 ## Use a Raspberry Pi Pico W as an EthernetIP remote IO device

 This is very early in testing.
 The standard python version (windows/mac/linux) is working.
 It's a bit buggy but keeps trying.
-I also had the micropytohn version working, but needs some updating.
+I also had the micropython version working, but needs some updating.
 Eventually, I'd like to use the Pico's 2nd core to handle the IO (UDP) connection.

 Testing in a CompactLogix PLC.